 "I like you a lot, Makoto."
-She said with happy energy.
+She said, her voice a dreamy daze.

 "I like you too, Kimiko."
-Makoto said casually as he poked his dessert with a spoon then scooped some of it up.
+Makoto said, upbeat as usual as he poked his dessert with a spoon, then scooped some of it up.

-Kimiko leaned closer over the table with big eyes and an adoring smile, making Makoto lean back because at this point they were almost nose to nose.
+She leaned over the table with big eyes and an adoring smile.
+Eventually, she was so close that Makoto had to lean back because at this point they were almost nose to nose.
 His face was the essence of confusion.
 "Uh… Kimiko?"

 "Let's get married."
 She decided suddenly with spunk and a light bounce.